cedaniel200/screenplay-windows-application-driver/README.md

 ##Requirements

-To run the project you need Java JDK 1.8 and Gradle preferably with version 4.7.
+To run the project, the operating system must be Windows 10, use Java JDK 1.8 and Gradle preferably with version 4.7.

 It is necessary to have installed the latest version of Windows Application Driver, you can download it in: https://github.com/Microsoft/WinAppDriver/releases/tag/v1.1-Preview